Dissolution of the monasteries: Henrican phase

 Henry was determined to carry through a policy of consolidation and dissolution in Ireland—and in 1537 he introduced legislation into the Irish Parliament to legalise the closure of monasteries.
 The process faced considerable opposition, and only sixteen houses were suppressed.
 In 1539, he introduced a bill to close nine named monasteries: it was the only royal bill that year not passed.
 Henry remained resolute, and from 1541 as part of the Tudor conquest of Ireland he continued to press for more.
 For the most part, this involved making deals with local lords, under which monastic property was granted away in exchange for allegiance to the new Irish Crown.
 Henry acquired little (if any) of the wealth of the Irish houses.

 Apart from taking land, plate and buildings, the dissolution effort involved considerable iconoclasm.
 Some monks and vestments from dissolved English monasteries found their way to Ireland.
-Some dissolved communities kept together, hiding in the country and mountains or discretely re-possessing the former monastery, and appearing under the reign of Mary I.
+Some dissolved communities kept together, hiding in the country and mountains or discreetly re-possessing the former monastery, and appearing under the reign of Mary I.